Mikhil11/MATLAB-support-cookiecutter-project-templates/{{ cookiecutter.repo_name }}/CONTRIBUTING.md

 Write Documentation
 -------------------

-{{ cookiecutter.project_name }} could always use more documentation, whether as part of the official {{ cookiecutter.project_name }} docs, in docstrings, or even on the web in blog posts, articles, and such.
+{{ cookiecutter.project_slug }} could always use more documentation, whether as part of the official {{ cookiecutter.project_slug }} docs, in docstrings, or even on the web in blog posts, articles, and such.

 Submit Feedback